What am I going to wear?

 Upon entering a studio or store, you will find a rack of ready made tango clothing including dresses, skirts and tops.
 Most of these places will do alterations at no charge.
 Now, The fun really begins.
 When you start looking at all the beautiful flowing fabrics offered in the studio then you start daydreaming up a new tango outfit, now that is magic.
 A new dress with a tail, a skirt with a short top.
 Tango clothing has so many possibilities, but only limited by your imagination and wallet.

-One of my favorites places is a lovely showroom out by Palermo.
+One of my favorites places is a lovely showroom out by Villa Crespo.
 An appointment is necessary, but then you get to meet Erika Urrutia Onel.

 This is her story…